pupil-labs/pupil-docs/developer-docs/ipc-backbone.md

 #### Reading from the Backbone

-Subscribe to desired topics and receive all relevant messages (Meaning messages who's topic prefix matches the subscription).
+Subscribe to desired topics and receive all relevant messages (i.e. messages whose topic prefix matches the subscription).
 Be aware that the IPC Backbone can carry a lot of data.
 Do not subscribe to the whole stream unless you know that your code can drink from a firehose.
 (If it can not, you become `the snail`, see Delivery Guarantees REQ-REP.)

 ```python
 #...continued from above